Cleaning Tracheostomy Stoma

 • Attempt to provide the student with as much privacy as possible, given the urgency of the situation

-• Should always have Emergency Travel Bag accessible when completing any tracheostomy procedure
+• There should always be a “GO BAG” (Emergency Travel Bag) accessible when completing any tracheostomy procedure

 Supplies: